 Infecting Mosquitoes With Bacteria Could Have A Big Payoff

-Cameron Simmons is far more familiar with dengue than he'd like to be.
+Cameron Simmons is far more familiar with dengue than he would like to be.

 "I've had dengue.
 My family's had dengue.
 It's a miserable, miserable experience," he says.
 "It's not one I'd ever want to repeat or have anyone else experience."

-Unfortunately, last year nearly 400 million people experienced the viral disease that's so painful it's often called break-bone fever.
-There's no specific drug to treat the viral infection; medication is given only for the fever and other symptoms.
+Unfortunately, last year nearly 400 million people experienced the viral disease that is so painful it's often called break-bone fever.
+There's no specific drug to treat the infection; medication is given only for the fever and other symptoms.
 Severe cases, although rare, can be fatal.
 And the only licensed vaccine has run into concerns about its safety.

 In tropical places where dengue is rampant, annual outbreaks are a huge burden on health clinics.